brianberns/FastCfr/Readme.md

 * Supports two-player, zero-sum games only.

-* Uses external Monte Carlo sampling and paralellization for speed.
+* Uses paralellization for speed.